Bethlehem Township, Henry County, Missouri

 Township in Henry County, Missouri, U.S.

 Bethlehem Township is a township in Henry County, in the U.S. state of Missouri.

 Bethlehem Township was established in 1873, taking its name from a Baptist church of the same name within its borders.

+The township is located on Harry S. Truman Reservoir.
+Various creeks, such as Dillion Creek, Pretty Bob Creek, Dumpling Creek, also flow through the township.